spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

 Note: always use the fully qualified class name (FQCN).
-At this moment the package cannot determine imported classes used in a docblock:
+At this moment, the package cannot determine imported classes used in a docblock:

 ```php
 use App\DataTransferObjects\UserData;